 6. Jesus sure didn’t seem busy

 I’m amazed at how unhurried Jesus seemed during His three years of ministry.
-He took His time.
-He paid attention.
-He was present.
-He was most definitely not overcommitted.
+He took His time and He paid attention.
+He was present, and He was most definitely not overcommitted.
 Did that mean that things didn’t get done that could have been done?
 Yes.
 Did that mean that people were disappointed?
 Yes.
 But, Jesus prioritized presence over progress.
 He knew what He was doing.
 He calls us to follow Him and do the same.

 What’s the biggest barrier preventing you from burning your busy badge?
 Are you afraid to say no?
 Worried that you’ll disappoint a few people?
 Trying to live up to the expectations of people whose opinions don’t really even matter?